ainaaa21/Object-Detection-Project/README.md

 Once started, the system will analyze incoming frames and detect packaging defects in real-time! 🏭✨

 ---

-## 📸 **How It Works**
+## ⚙️ **How It Works**
-1️⃣ Captures real-time video feed or images from a camera.
+1️⃣ Captures live video input.
 2️⃣ Processes frames using OpenCV.
-3️⃣ Detects and classifies defects with YOLOv8.
+3️⃣ Runs object detection using YOLOv8.
-4️⃣ Displays results in a user-friendly Flask web interface.
+4️⃣ Displays results via Flask web interface.

 ---

-## 📢 **Why You Should Try This**
-🔹 Reduce manual inspection time and increase efficiency.
-🔹 Improve product quality and minimize defects before shipment.
+## 💬 **Learning Outcomes**
+🔹 Gained hands-on experience with YOLOv8 object detection.
-🔹 Deploy it easily in industrial manufacturing settings.
+🔹 Applied computer vision techniques in a manufacturing context.

-💡 **Transform Quality Control with AI-Powered Defect Detection!**
+🔹 Explored real-time AI deployment using Flask.